ChentingZ0/obsidian_notes/data_structure and algorithms/Sorting Algorithms/Merge Sort.md

 print(alist)
 ```

 Here is a more concise way to write "merge two sorted list".
-The same way as above.
+The same way as above. (extend function does not have return)
 ```python
 # Another writing way to merge two sorted list
 def merge_sorted_lists(list1, list2):